 UTEP not only meets this requirement but exceeds it, according to the Corporation for National and Community Service (CNCS) which holds 15% as a great standard.
 UTEP’s community service designated positions represent 22% of the total position funding allocations.

-To make the community work study program more meaningful and impactful, the Center for Civic Engagement has partnered with the Office of Financial Aid to structure these community work study positions as internships with community organizations.
+To make the community work study program more meaningful and impactful, the Center for Community Engagement has partnered with the Office of Financial Aid to structure these community work study positions as internships with community organizations.

 Check out listings of volunteer opportunities happening throughout our El Paso community via the CUE website.
 Keep track of service hours, find non-profits and view local events.
 Volunteerism allows students to get involved and develop technical, social, and academic skills that may not be learned in a classroom environment.
 Students are able to accumulate community service hours from meaningful projects and programs.
 Opportunities listed on the CUE are provided by our community partners and can range from youth mentoring organizations, environmental groups, museums, community revitalization, and more.The CUE